-ZKB is guided by the United Nations Sustainable Development Goals and greenhouse gas neutrality.
+ZKB is guided by the United Nations Sustainable Development Goals (SDGs), the Paris Climate Agreement and the goal to achieve greenhouse gas neutrality by 2050.
 ZKB pursues a business policy geared towards sustainability and continuity.
 Sustainability is an integral component of the business model of ZKB.
-When fulfilling its public service mandate, Zürcher Kantonalbank, as a universal bank, observes the principles of sustainability and the recognised rules of risk management.
+When fulfilling its public service mandate, ZKB, as a universal bank, observes the principles of sustainability and the recognised rules of risk management.
 Under its group strategy, ZKB understands sustainability to mean harmonising successful business activity with responsibility for the environment and society on a long-term basis.
 ZKB has set itself the ambition of actively shaping sustainability issues, being a leader in sustainable offerings and supporting its clients on their path to a more sustainable future.

 With its sustainability mandate, ZKB focuses on operational sustainability, sustainable banking and promotion of the transition to net zero with the implementation of the objectives of the Net-Zero Banking Alliance (NZBA) and the Net Zero Asset Managers Initiative (NZAM).
 When implementing the mandate in its own operations, ZKB is a role model in the areas of net zero and employee satisfaction.